Pacific Treefrog Silhouette Natural History of the Pacific Treefrog

 These calls were recorded in 2003 at the UC Quail Ridge Reserve.

-Aggressive encounters between adult male Pacific Treefrogs are common.
-During these encounters, males often use a second type of call: The 'encounter' call.
+Aggressive interactions between adult male Pacific Chorus Frogs are common.
+During these interactions, males use a second type of call: The 'encounter' call.
 The encounter call, which is a trilling sound, serves as a warning when another male gets too close.
 The intruder will often retreat in response to the encounter call.
 Sometimes both males will make encounter calls until one retreats.
 Occasionally, there is a brief physical altercation before one frog retreats.
-While the encounter call can serve as a useful signal,there are drawbacks to using it; female Pacific Treefrogs are not attracted to the encounter call (Brenowitz and Rose 1999).
+While the encounter call can serve as a useful signal,there are drawbacks to using it; female Pacific Chorus Frogs are not attracted to the encounter call (Brenowitz and Rose 1999 Animal Behaviour).

 amplexing pacific treefrogs

-A mating pair of pacific treefrogs in amplexus.
+A mating pair of pacific chorus frogs in amplexus.
 The male is clinging to the back of the female.

 amplexing pacific treefrogs frog amplex newt pacific treefrog eggs